-- Drain the oil from the crankcase while the engine is still warm. - Refill with fresh oil of the proper viscosity.
-Hustler® Motor Oil is recommended. - 6.
-Check the oil filler cap and fuel tank cap to make certain they are securely in place. - 7.
+- Drain the oil from the crankcase while the engine is still warm. - 5.
+Replace the engine oil filter. - Refill with fresh oil of the proper viscosity.
+Hustler[®] Motor Oil is recommended. - 7.
+Close the fuel shut-off valve (if equipped). - 8.
+Check the oil filler cap and fuel tank cap(s) to make certain they are securely in place. - 9.
 Refer to the engine manual for more information.

-Preparation of battery for storage
+Preparation of Battery for Storage